How to Use the Command 'doctl auth' (with Examples)

 Explanation:

-• --context token_label: Specifies the label of the authentication context that you want to switch to.
+• --context token_label: This option specifies the label of the authentication context you want to switch to.
+By choosing a stored context, you effectively change the active API token, altering the base of operations for the doctl commands going forward.

 Code: